tytydraco/yessleep/out/My_dead_exboyfriend_uploaded_his_consciousness_online_and_hes_stalking_me.md

 Any woman who has ever spurned a man’s advances already knows my story.
 Rejecting someone you have known and loved is, I think, even more perilous than rejecting a stranger.

 Edward and I dated for six months.
 He was an exceptional man in so many ways, but he soon revealed his contemptible side, and that soured the relationship.
-Signalled by numerous red flags, I broke up with Edward.
+Signalled by numerous red flags, I broke up with him.

 He couldn’t accept that.
 His relentless pursuit began.
 The monstrous man had veiled his true evil for so many months.
 I think he’d been aching to free it.
 His vengeance was savage and unyielding.
 Threatening social media posts.
 Candid photos he’d taken of me.
 An emailed schedule of my family’s movements.
 A restraining order did nothing to stop him.

-Nevertheless, after months of stalking, the horrendous stalking came to a bitter end.
+Nevertheless, after months of fear, the horrendous stalking came to a bitter end.
 In December, Edward tragically froze to death in his snow-covered, beaten-up, unheated Ford Mustang.
 He had been waiting outside my house for hours at the blistering height of winter.
 A neighbour found him in the morning.

 Cards on the table.
 ‘Edward’ wasn’t even his real name, and I’m not exactly sure why I’m protecting his identity, given that he’s dead.
 I guess I’m still scared of him.
 Understandable, given that *even death*hasn’t halted his heinous hunt.